-Participants in the study were 65 to 81 years old, lived independently in one of three counties in England and wore monitors that measured their movements for three one-week periods over the course of a year.
+Participants in the study were sixty-five to eighty-one years old, lived independently in one of three counties in England, and wore monitors that measured their movements for three one-week periods over the course of a year.
 The time periods were designed to capture participants’ steps in different seasons and under varied weather conditions, researchers reported in BioMed Central Public Health.

 The average dog in the study was nearly eight years old.

-Dog owners walked on average 21 minutes more than those without dogs at an at-least moderate pace, the study found.
+Dog owners walked on average 22 minutes more at an at-least moderate pace than those without dogs, the study found.

 “Virtually all of the increased exercise is not just dawdling,” Mills said.
 “It’s marching.”

-Over the course of a week, the additional 147 minutes dog owners spent walking at a moderate pace would in itself be just three minutes shy of World Health Organization recommendations of at least 150 minutes of moderate to vigorous weekly physical activity, the study authors note.
+Over the course of a week, the additional 154 minutes dog owners spent walking at a moderate pace would in itself be four minutes over the World Health Organization recommendations of at least 150 minutes of moderate to vigorous weekly physical activity, the study authors note.